NZASA Registration Board

 Portfolio: Chinese Medicine Regulation

-Representatives: Dan (Anna) Dai, Tien-Hao Shih (Sky) (Vice Chairman)- Auckland; Helen Dickenson, Peng Wang (Bob) - Auckland
+Representatives: Dan (Anna) Dai, Tien-Hao (Sky) Shih (Vice-Chairman), Helen Dickenson and Peng (Bob) Wang – Auckland

-The NZASA Chinese medicine representatives (singly or together) will:
+The NZASA Chinese medicine regulation representatives (singly or together) will:

 • Oversee the development of a regulatory framework for Chinese Medicine.